-Texas Correctional Industries manufactures goods and provides services for sale, on a for-profit basis, to city, county, state and federal agencies, public schools, public and private institutions of higher education, public hospitals and political subdivisions.
-TCI's statutory objectives are to provide work program participants with marketable job skills, help reduce recidivism and reduce department cost by providing products and services to TDCJ and other eligible entities.
+Texas Correctional Industries (TCI) manufactures goods and provides services for sale, on a for-profit basis, to city, county, state and federal agencies, public schools, public and private institutions of higher education, public hospitals, and political subdivisions.
+TCI's statutory objectives are to provide work program participants with marketable job skills, help reduce recidivism, and reduce department cost by providing quality products and services to TDCJ and other eligible entities.
+The three-year recidivism rate for offenders released from the TDCJ in FY 2015 who worked more than three years in an MAL job during their incarceration is 8.49%.

-During FY 2018, TCI operated 33 facilities that produced items such as mattresses, shoes, garments, brooms, license plates, printed materials, janitorial supplies, soaps, detergents, furniture, textile and steel products.
-Services such as furniture refinishing, tire retreading, and auditorium and school bus refurbishing were also available.
-During the fiscal year, TCI received 12,036 outside customer orders.
-Sales for the 33 TCI facilities and the four designated training facilities were \$76.7 million for the fiscal year.
+During FY 2019, TCI operated 33 facilities that produced items such as mattresses, shoes, garments, brooms, license plates, printed materials, awards, janitorial supplies, soaps, detergents, furniture, textile and steel products.
+Services such as furniture installation and refinishing, tire retreading, metal fence installation, and auditorium and school bus refurbishing were also available.
+During the fiscal year, TCI received 14,888 customer orders.
+Sales for the 33 TCI facilities and the four designated training facilities were \$73.8 million for the fiscal year.